dmfay/massive-js/README.md

 #### Persisting

-`save` performs an upsert, inserting if the object has no primary key value and updating if it does.
+`save` performs an upsert, inserting if the object has no primary key value and updating if it does. `save` can only be used with local tables, since foreign tables do not have primary keys to test.

 ```javascript
 db.tests.save({